Should I Become a Pest Control Technician?

 Though many employers require only a high school diploma or the equivalent for employment, some employers and state agencies require formal training.
 Training courses, which tend to last approximately three months, often address pesticide safety and general use of pesticides.
 New pest control technicians also might need to complete on-the-job training.

 Keep in mind that individuals who hope to work for themselves must be able to perform business-related tasks.
 For that reason, you might consider training in bookkeeping software and taking some general business management classes to prepare for these duties.

 Step 2: Get Licensed

-Most states require candidates to be licensed or certified to work as a pest control technician; a state's agriculture department is normally the responsible licensing agency.
+Most states require candidates to be licensed or certified to work as a pest control technician.
+A state's agriculture department is normally the responsible licensing agency.
 In many states, candidates must be a minimum of 18 years old and pass a written exam to be eligible for licensing.
-Upon completion of the examination, the applicant must usually submit a licensing application with the appropriate fee.
+Upon completion of the examination, the applicant usually must submit a licensing application with the appropriate fee.
 Some states have additional requirements.

 Some states require that pest control technicians undertake continuing education to maintain licensure.
-By enrolling in continuing education courses, technicians also can keep up with the latest trends and techniques in pest control.
+By enrolling in continuing education courses, technicians also keep up with the latest trends and techniques in pest control.
 Such courses might be offered by a state's licensing agency.
-Additionally, one can take courses that provide training in handling specific types of pests, such as termites or bedbugs.
+Additionally, you can take courses that provide training in handling specific types of pests, such as termites or bedbugs.